teckcamp/teckcamp.github.io/register.md

 ---
 layout: page
-title: Registration Form
+title: REGISTER TO SLACK
-subtitle: Please fill out the form and below to receive your Slack invitation link by email.
+subtitle: Please fill out this Registration form and below to receive your Slack invitation link by email
 use-site-title: true
 ---